Moxtra/moxtra-meet-java-sample/Moxtra-Java-Sample-Code-SDK/README.md

 **4. Upload selected files to meet**

 The upload file operations are to get files from server, not client.
 In other words, server codes are clients to Moxtra REST API Service.

   + The Servlet is handled by /src/main/java/com/moxtra/webapp/api/APIServlet.java
   + The server operations are handled by /src/main/java/com/moxtra/util/MoxtraAPIUtil.java

 ####Step 1: Authenticate the user by generating the access token.
 		The Core API uses Simple Single Sign On (SSO), but the Java SDK will take care of most of it so you don't have to start from scratch.

 		You'll need to provide your CLIENT_ID inside the getToken function in index.html

 				getToken = function()
 	            {
-	               	var uniqueid = Math.floor((Math.random() * 10) + 1); // You can replace this with any Unique value of your own.
+	               	var uniqueid = "user001"; // You can replace this
-					**var client_id = "INPUT YOUR CLIENT_ID HERE";**
+	               	with any Unique value of your own. var client_id = "INPUT YOUR CLIENT_ID HERE";
 	                var req_url = "http://localhost:8080/apiutil/api?action=getAccessToken&uniqueid=" + uniqueid;